abhishekpingale22/jenkins-sample/Readme.md

 - It will ask for creating for first admin user, enter details as required.

-- To jenkins user in linux to sudoers group
+- To add jenkins user in linux to sudoers group

 ```
 sudo usermod -a -G wheel jenkins
 id jenkins
 ```
 - Current home directory for jenkins is (/var/lib/jenkins)
 ---
 ### Setup JDK for Jenkins
-Install OpenJDK 8 JDK
+- Install OpenJDK 8 JDK
 - To install OpenJDK 8 JDK using yum, run this command:
 ```
 sudo yum install java-1.8.0-openjdk-devel
 ```
-- use below find command to search for files with name "jdk"
+- Use below find command to search for files with name "jdk"
 ```
 sudo find / -name "*jdk1*"
 ```